Race Differences in Intelligence: An Evolutionary Analysis, by Richard Lynn (Augusta, GA: Washington Summit, 2006)

 This may be an exaggeration.
 However, recent genetic studies indeed show affinities between populations from the Horn of Africa and those from the Middle East (e.g. Ali et al 2020; Khan 2011a; Khan 2011b; Hodgson 2014).

-Blogger John ‘Chuck’ Fuerst suggests, the higher scores for Somali immigrants might reflect the fact that the peoples of the Horn of Africa actually, as we have seen, have substantial Caucasoid ancestry, and genetic affinities with North African and Middle Eastern populations (Fuerst 2015).
+Blogger John ‘Chuck’ Fuerst suggests, the higher scores for Somali immigrants might reflect the fact that the peoples of the Horn of Africa actually, as we have seen, have substantial Caucasoid ancestry, and genetic affinities with North African and Middle Eastern populations than do other sub-Saharan African groups (Fuerst 2015).
 However, the problem with attributing the relatively high scores of Somali refugees and immigrants to Caucasoid-admixture is that, as we have seen, according to the data collected by Lynn, IQs are no higher in the Horn of Africa than elsewhere in sub-Saharan Africa.

 If anything, “Bushmen” should presumably be grouped, not with Pygmies, with rather the distinct but related Khoikhoi pastoralists.
 However, the latter are now all but extinct as an independent people and are not mentioned by Lynn.